 “Sleepfall” is a short track (just over 2 minutes) that introduces itself with what sounds like a harp or a lute.
 It’s pacifying and even a bit disarming – not unlike the moments of sleep prior to a dream – as it masks the sudden yet welcome appearance of the rest of the track.
 Once again, we hear the warm, feedback-y pads; digital melodies and rhythms, featuring synths and whistles; and an array of percussive elements including cymbals and snares.
 About halfway through, while we’re well into a dream, the track drops everything but the initial string plucking only to bring it all back again.

-Telephobia’s माया [māyā] is beautiful and out of the ordinary, and well worth some serious listening.
+Real or otherwise, Telephobia’s माया [māyā] is an extraordinary work of art, well worth serious listening.